 ASOPs and Applicability: Mastery of applicable ASOPs and guidelines for their application.
 The actuary should refer to the Academy’s Applicability Guidelines for help in determining applicable ASOPs.

-The importance of Documentation of work as discussed in many ASOPs and as required by the Laws and Regulations applicable to the SAO.
+The importance of documentation of work, as discussed in many ASOPs and as required by the Laws and Regulations applicable to the SAO.

 Familiarity with the relevant Practice Notes from the Academy is also a valuable component of professionalism.